philzook58/philzook58.github.io/_posts/2023-11-22-metamath-datalog-provenenance.md

 Optimization over datalog provenances?

 Set of support provenance.
+Instrad of tracking exact rules, track the base facts in your proof tree.
+The leaves of you proof tree.

 This doesn't work in datalog, because we can't detect loops.
-But we could use ASP negation.
+But we could use ASP negation?

 ```
 {support(path(A,B), edge(X,Y))} :- path(A,B), edge(X,Y), path(Y,Z), not support(edge(X,Y), path(Y,Z))